King of Kings (kickboxing): History

 The promotion held its first event in Lithuania in 2009.
 The promotion has since held over 100 events in multiple countries including in Latvia, Lithuania, Moldova, Poland, Estonia, Russia, Germany and Cyprus.
 The promotion held its first event in Estonia in 2015.
 First event in Finland was held in 2019.
 In the past King of Kings also co-promoted events with K-1.
 Events in Moldova were promoted with FEA.

 Name

 Similarly to K-1, the K's in the KOK name stand for Kickboxing, K-1, Karate, Kung-Fu, and other stand-up fight sports and martial arts.
 They also stand for “King” so “King of Kings” is meant as the best in the world.

 Media coverage

 KOK is broadcast on FightBox, DAZN, TV3 Sport, Prime Fight, Eleven Sports and Fight Network.

 In January 2022, a distribution partnership through United Fight Alliance on U.S. networks was announced.

 A 3-year global broadcast deal with DAZN was announced 30 September 2022.

 KOK was previously broadcast across Europe on Eurosport in 2014 and 2015.
-Other past broadcasters include BTV, Canal 3 and TV6.
+Other past broadcasters include BTV, Canal 3, Lietuvos rytas TV and TV6.